eic/epic-analysis/README.md

     - the `Histos` class contains the histograms, and instances of `Histos` will also be streamed to `root` files

-# Process
+# PostProcess
-- results processing is handled by `draw.cpp`, which does things like printing tables of average values, and drawing ratios of histograms
+- results processing is handled by the `PostProcessor` class, which does tasks such as printing tables of average values, and drawing ratios of histograms
+  - this class is steered by postprocessor macros
+  - example macros will eventually be added; for now you can assume any macro named `postprocessor_*.C` is an example